h0ffayyy/MicrosoftSentinel-DocumentAnalyticsRules/README.md

   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         output format (md or docx)
-  -s, --scheduled       only include scheduled analytic rules -e, --enabled         only include enabled analytic rules -r RESOURCE_GROUP, --resource-group RESOURCE_GROUP
+  -a, --assist          use OpenAI's GPT API to assist in completing the documentation -s, --scheduled       only include scheduled analytic rules -e, --enabled         only include enabled analytic rules -r RESOURCE_GROUP, --resource-group RESOURCE_GROUP